It looks like you are visiting this site

 Plus a wide variety of indoor orchids

-pink orchids in black glazed plant pot
+Pink orchids in black glazed plant pot

 Along with our greenhouse at our Henham HQ, we also have polytunnels for storing exterior planting, such as the popular Buxus and seasonal bedding plants, plus a floristry workshop which is approximately 2000 square feet and specialist cold-stores to ensure optimal storage for fresh flowers.